-As at FY2019, SMG has 282 (FY2018: 242) employees and 5 (FY2018: 10) workers in total.
-The significant jump in new hires is largely due to the expansion of the Group's operations which occurred during the year.
+As at FY2020, SMG has 287 (FY2019: 282) employees and 7 (FY2019: 5) workers in total.
+The increase in number of headcount is largely due to opening of new clinics during the year.

-- Employees refer to any individual who is in an employment relationship with the organisation, according to national law or its application. - Workers refer to any external person that performs work for the organisation such as a supplier, contractor, self-employed person and etc.
+- Employees refer to any individual who is in an employment relationship with the organisation, according to national law or its application - Workers refer to any external person that performs work for the organisation such as a supplier, contractor, self-employed person and etc.